Stem Cell Transplant Service

 We are the forefront of haematological stem cell transplantation, a way of using either the patient’s own blood stem cells (auto transplantation) or those from another donor (allogeneic transplantation) as a treatment for leukaemia or lymphoma.

-Heart of England NHS Foundation Trust is fortunate in having comprehensive laboratory services for the diagnosis of leukaemia and lymphoma.
+University Hospitals Birmingham NHS Foundation Trust is fortunate in having comprehensive laboratory services for the diagnosis of leukaemia and lymphoma based on the Heartlands Hospital site.
 With cutting edge technology and specialist professionals, our laboratory support services offer second-to-none quality and results.
-We use the latest in 4 colour flow cytometry for immunological diagnosis and have excellent support from Dr Rudzki and colleagues in the Department of Cellular Pathology who have access to modern molecular diagnostic techniques.
+We use the latest in 4 colour flow cytometry for immunological diagnosis and have excellent support from our colleagues in the Department of Cellular Pathology who have access to modern molecular diagnostic techniques.